 Read Full Review: Kepteen Mountain Bike

 This Kepteen electric mountain bike is incredibly easy to assemble and make roadworthy, with a process that only takes around 30 minutes or so.
-We loved the safety features here, including a powerful LED headlight, a front-facing horn and ultra-stable front and rear mechanical disc brakes that can easily stop even while descending hills.
+We loved the safety features here, including a powerful LED headlight, a front-facing horn, and ultra-stable front and rear mechanical disc brakes that can easily stop even while descending hills.
 The Shimano 21-speed gear system also assisted with hills, allowing for effortless gear shifting when necessary.

 Though the battery is decent, allowing for 30 miles of use on a single charge, the electric motor does max out at 20 miles per hour, despite doing a great job with steep inclines.
 Additionally, the maximum load capacity here is 264 pounds, so it may not be the perfect choice for consumers of all body types.
-For the more casual riders, also consider some of the best electric beach cruiser bikes.
+For casual riders, consider some of the best electric beach cruiser bikes.